Breaking Up Is Hard to Do, So Here's a 6-Step How-To

 Few people relish endings.
-Figuring out how to fix a relationship usually feels safer than breaking up because breaking up can yield broken hearts.
+Figuring out how to stay at a job you don't like or how to fix a relationship usually feels safer than leaving because breaking up can yield broken hearts.

-Whether your breaking up is from a short or long relationship, and whether it's after good reasons for divorce or seemingly minor ones, how you handle a termination makes all the difference.
+Whether your breaking up is from a short or a long relationship, at work or at home, and for good reasons for divorce or seemingly minor irritations, how you handle a termination makes all the difference.
 How you do the breakup determines whether an ending will create grief that feels like the world is ending or relief like the refreshing breeze of a new beginning.

 Interestingly, the same strategy works whether you are the one who gives or the one who receives the bad news.

-Here's some general principles first.
-Then I'll share specific suggestions via a script for breakup conversations.
+Here are some general principles for relationship terminations.
+Then, I'll share specific suggestions via a script for breakup conversations for ending an intimate relationship, though the same principles generally apply to other kinds of relationship endings.
 The script is formatted for you to fill in the blanks with the details of your particular situation.

-In a physical surgery one swift clean surgical cut will result in faster healing than a messy tear.
+In a physical surgery, one swift clean surgical cut will result in faster healing than a messy tear.
 Emotional severances follow this same principle.
-Elizabeth Svoboda's posting on breaking up addresses this principle nicely.
+Elizabeth Svoboda's post on breaking up addresses this principle nicely.

 Here's a short version of how the swift clean cut to end a relationship might sound.